-- (a) Except as expressly provided in this Agreement or as otherwise authorized in writing by SP, Customer has no right to: (1) use, print, copy, display, reverse assemble, reverse engineer, translate or decompile the Software or User Documentation in whole or in part; (2) disclose, publish, release, sublicense or transfer to another person any Software or User Documentation; (3) reproduce the Software or User Documentation for the use or benefit of anyone other than Customer; or (4) modify any Software or User Documentation.
-All rights to the Software and User Documentation not expressly granted to Customer hereunder are retained by SP.
-All copyrights and other proprietary rights except as expressed elsewhere in the Software or User Documentation and legal title thereto shall remain in SP.
-Customer may use the Software at only one designated workstation at Customer's site at any given time.
-Customer may not transmit the Software electronically to any other workstation, computer, node or terminal device whether via a local area network, a wide area network, telecommunications transmission, the Internet or other means now known or hereafter created without prior written permission by SP. - (b) Customer acknowledges that this is a limited license for trial and evaluation purposes only.
-This limited license shall automatically terminate upon fifteen days after the installation of the Software.
+- a.
+Except as expressly provided in this Agreement or as otherwise authorized in writing by STRUCTUREPOINT, Customer has no right to: (1) use, print, copy, display, reverse assemble, reverse engineer, translate or decompile the Software or User Documentation in whole or in part; (2) disclose, publish, release, sublicense or transfer to another person any Software or User Documentation; (3) reproduce the Software or User Documentation for the use or benefit of anyone other than Customer; or (4) modify any Software or User Documentation.
+All rights to the Software and User Documentation not expressly granted to Customer hereunder are retained by STRUCTUREPOINT.
+All copyrights and other proprietary rights except as expressed elsewhere in the Software or User Documentation and legal title thereto shall remain in STRUCTUREPOINT.
+Customer may use the Software only as licensed by STRUCTUREPOINT on designated workstation at Customer's site at any given time.
+Customer may not transmit the Software licenses electronically to any other workstation, computer, node or terminal device whether via a local area network, a wide area network, telecommunications transmission, the Internet or other means now known or hereafter created without prior written permission by STRUCTUREPOINT. - b.
+Customer acknowledges that this is a limited license for trial and evaluation purposes only.
+This limited license shall automatically terminate upon the earlier of: (1) ten executions of the Software on the computer on which it is installed; or (2) fifteen days after the installation of the Software.
 Thereafter, Customer may only use the Software and Documentation if it acquires a production license for the same.